better-api/better-api/docs/syntax.md

 //!
 This is a special doc comment that is used to describe the whole API.
 //!
 It can have multiple lines and everything.

-// Version of better api spec
+// Version of Better API spec
 betterApi: "1.0"

-// Name of your api
+// Name of your API
 name: "My API"

 // Version of your API.
 This can be a general string, which allows